FLASH SALES: discover new special offers every week!

 Pairing garden valerian

-An example of a countryside association: Centranthus ruber, Hardy geranium ‘Johnson’s Blue’, Rose ‘Iceberg’ and a pink rose like ‘Jacques Cartier’, Lychnis coronaria ‘Alba’ against a backdrop of Deutzia ‘Mont Rose’ (photo scene ©Andrew Lawson Flora Press – Biosphoto)
+An example of a cottage association: Centranthus ruber, Hardy geranium ‘Johnson’s Blue’, Rose ‘Iceberg’ and a pink rose like ‘Jacques Cartier’, Lychnis coronaria ‘Alba’ against a backdrop of Deutzia ‘Mont Rose’ (photo scene ©Andrew Lawson Flora Press – Biosphoto)

-It is essential in a pink garden or white garden where it adds a charming and romantic touch.
+It is essential in a pink garden or white garden, where it adds a charming and romantic touch.

 In a dry naturalist garden, it can be paired with spurges, centauries, poppies, and Damascus nigellas.